samueleisalinuxuser/brainfuckUtilities/brainfuckTextTranslator/README.md

 # brainfuckTextTranslator

-brainfuckTextTranslator is a small programm that can traslate texts in brainfuck
+brainfuckTextTranslator is a small program that can traslate texts in brainfuck

 ### Usage
 ```